powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 ### Only one state

-At each timestamp and for each grid state, each generator can only be in one of the four states among ON, OFF, SHUT DOWN and START UP.
+At each timestamp and for each grid state, each generator can only be in one of the two states between ON and OFF.
 Mathematically, this is written as:

 $$\forall g \in \Gamma, \forall t \in \mathcal{T}, \forall s, \; \delta_{\textcolor{green}{\text{ON}}}^{gen}(g,s,t) + \delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t) = 1$$